fcrepo-exts/fcrepo-camel-toolbox/README.md

 | fixity.delay | A delay in milliseconds between each fixity check to reduce load on server | 0 |
 | fixity.success|  It is also possible to trigger an action on success.
 By default, this is a no-op.
 The value should be a camel route action.
 To log it to a file use something like this:  file:/tmp/?fileName=fixity-succes.log&fileExist=Append | null |
 | fixity.failure |  Most importantly, it is possible to configure what should happen when a fixity check fails.
 In the default example below, the fixity output is written to a file in `/tmp/fixityErrors.log`.
 But this can be changed to send a message to an email address (`fixity.failure=smtp:admin@example.org?subject=Fixity`) or use just about any other camel component.| file:/tmp/?fileName=fixity-errors.log&fileExist=Append |

-### Repository Serializer

-This application automatically serializes Fedora resources to a filesystem location.
-Using the re-indexer, one can optionally serialize particular segments of the repository to a location on the filesystem.

 ## Building